Tornevall/tornelib-php-database/README.md

 # tornelib-php-database 6.1

-This is the latest update of the tornelib database driver.
+The rewritten database driver for the tornelib-series.
+Written to autoselect proper driver regardless of system content.

 ## To-Do